-I plan to arrive 2 hours before my flight, even if I’ve check in, having my boarding card, and taking carry on luggage.
+I plan to arrive at least 2 hours before my flight, even if I’m checked in, have my boarding card, and taking carry on luggage.
 For most people 30 minutes at home is better than 30 minutes at an airport, but once you pass security anxiety drops.
 Those extra 30 minutes you could have spent at home are fraught because you need to remember to remember your passport; consider traffic; wonder about queues, etc. Once you’ve cleared security you can relax.
 I don’t use lounges and am perfectly happy to just buy a coffee, find a seat, put on earphones, and read a good book.

 (3) The airplane

 Try to stick to one airline.
 The benefits of a loyalty programme are worth being loyal for.

 I need an aisle seat.
 Not just so that I can get to the toilet easily (which incentivises me to drink more water, which is good) but it also means that I can go for a walk to stretch my legs.